 - Stephen Bowler CEO since 2015 and previously chief financial officer.
 Steve started his career at Touche Ross, now Deloitte, where he qualified as a chartered accountant.

 - Francis Gugen - Non-executive chairman.
 Francis is a founder and non-executive chairman with over 30 years of oil and gas industry experience.
-Holds a 13.4% shareholding in IGas
+Previously held a 13.4% shareholding in IGas

 - Robin Pinchbeck - appointed non-executive director July 2012.
 Pinchbeck began his career at BP where he held various management roles over two decades.
 He was CEO of operations services and then group director of strategy at Petrofac.